UCLComputerScience/COMP0016_2020_21_Team19/site/content/_index.md

       - title:
         price: Slow
         details: |-
-          * PROMs are typically collected by mailing paper questionnaires to patients.
+          **PROMs are typically collected by mailing paper questionnaires to patients.
-          * The NHS reports that for a single group of patients, PROMs data can take up to a year to collect.
+          The NHS reports that for a single group of patients, PROMs data can take up to a year to collect.**
-          * This inefficiency makes it hard for the clinicians to adjust treatment plans in a timely manner.
         highlight: true
       - title:
-        price: Necessary
+        price: Difficult to analyse
         details: |-
-          * It is becoming increasingly important for doctors to continue monitoring the health of their patients after they've been discharged.
-          * Many hospitals are now mandated to do so.
+          **Collecting responses of physical questionnaires means manually updating records - providing no quick and easy visualisations to assist in analysing the repsonse data.**
         highlight: true
       - title:
-        price: Difficult to Analyse
+        price: Necessary
         details: |-
-          * Collecting responses of physical questionnaires means manually updating records - providing no quick and easy visualisations to assist in analysing the repsonse data.
+          **It is becoming increasingly important for doctors to continue monitoring the health of their patients after they've been discharged.
+          Many hospitals are now mandated to do so.**
         highlight: true

   - section_id: solution